 |plus interest on the loan||0 €||rd.
 16.800 €|

 |amount given to you (for free)||13.390 €||0 €|

 BAföG: Abbreviation stands for [Bundesausbildungsförderungsgesetz] Federal Education Promotion Act.
 When we talk about the BAföGyou get, we mean the amount of money that you get into your account every month.

 Loan [Darlehen]: form of debt financing.
 Meaning that you receive money from a third party and usually have to pay it back with compound interest after a specified time.
 In the everyday life usually used as a synonym for credit.

-Maximum funding duration [Förderungshöchstdauer]: indicates how long you are eligible for funding and depends on the chosen subject of study.
+Maximum funding duration [Förderungshöchstdauer]: Indicates how long you are eligible for funding and depends on the chosen subject.
 As a rule, this corresponds to the standard period of study.
-If you change your subject during your studies or if you need more time during your studies, it may happen that you have not yet completed your degree but are no longer eligible and therefore can no longer receive BAföG.
+If you change your subject during your studies or if you need longer during your studies, BAföG is only granted under special conditions.
+Inquire about this at your office!

 Exemption [Freibetrag]: the amount that you or your parents can earn without having their income credited to your BAföG.